-Over the course of 40 years of investing in growth companies, we have found that acquisitions can be a powerful way to achieve growth and add strategic value.
-When portfolio companies decide acquisitions are an enabler of their strategy, ECI can help in terms of both finding the right bolt-ons and making them work.
+Over the course of 40 years of investing in growth companies, we have found that bolt-ons can be a powerful way to achieve growth and add strategic value.
+When portfolio companies decide bolt-on acquisitions are a strategy enabler, ECI can help in terms of both finding the right bolt-ons and making them work.

 Finding the right businesses

-In our experience, acquisitions can be an effective enabler of the company strategy.
-Having clarity on the plan for the overall business allows the role of the acquisitions to be clearly articulated and executed.
+In our experience, bolt-ons can be an effective enabler of the company strategy.
+Having clarity on the overall business plan allows the role of the acquisitions to be clearly articulated and executed.
 Typically, they can support the strategy in a number of ways:

 First, they can add scale to an existing platform.
 For example, CarTrawler’s acquisition of Holiday Autos in 2013 added considerable transaction volumes to the business’ existing B2C operation.
 The team identified Holiday Autos (a previous ECI investment) as a deal that would provide significant synergies with CarTrawler, as well as a highly valued consumer brand.